-This Standard requires the statutory auditor to plan and implement procedures in such a way as to gather the information and explanations we deemed necessary to reasonably ensure that the consolidated financial statements have been prepared in accordance with the ESEF format.
+This standard requires the auditor to plan and perform procedures to obtain reasonable assurance that the consolidated financial statements in ESEF format have been prepared in accordance with specified criteria.

-Reasonable assurance is a high level of assurance, but does not guarantee that a service performed in accordance with KSUA 3000 (Z) will always detect an existing significant misstatement.
-The choice of procedures depends on the auditor's judgement, including his/her assessment of the risk of material misstatements caused by fraud or error.
-When estimating this risk, the auditor shall take into account the internal controls relating to the preparation of the consolidated financial statements in the ESEF format, in order to plan appropriate procedures to provide the auditor with sufficient and relevant evidence, rather than to conclude on the effectiveness of internal controls.
+Reasonable assurance is a high level of assurance but does not guarantee that a service performed in accordance with KSUA 3001PL and, where applicable, in accordance with KSUA 3000 (Z), will always detect an existing material misstatement.

+The selection of procedures depends on the auditor's judgment, including his or her assessment of the risks of material misstatement due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the preparation of the consolidated financial statements in ESEF format to design appropriate procedures to provide the auditor with sufficient and appropriate evidence in the circumstances.
+An assessment of the operation of the internal control system has not been made for the purpose of expressing an opinion on its effectiveness.